How to challenge students in science lessons?

 Looking at the work of Vygotsky, we established that challenge does not mean hard.
 Challenge refers to a moderate level of difficulty that allows students to experience a sense of mastery and competence when they succeed.
+The best challenges focus students’ thinking on the specific concepts or procedures being learned.
+They should also serve to motivate student thinking during and after the task.

 When I challenge students in lessons I use a simple three-part plan that, fortuitously for science teachers, has the acronym PCR: Preparation, Challenge, Rapid feedback